mrwhiterk/nba_player_stats/planning/readme.md

 ## Purpose

-This is our planning Document.
+This is our planning Document to conceptualize our project and create a roadmap to build it out.

 ### Needs